Now you are the body of Christ, and each one of you is a part of it.

 Mr. Richard Norman, Good Hope MCC, South Africa

-Ms. Coralis Weston, Vision of Hope MCC, USA
+Ms. Coralis Rosario, Vision of Hope MCC, USA

 Ms. Ivana Warwick, ICM Sao Paulo, Brazil